HeliosSecurityReaserch/HeliosSecurityReaserch/README.md

 - Automated security testing & CI/CD pipeline security
 - Educating and empowering others through secure code practices
 - Community-driven security initiatives
+- Teach you how to protect your self and family with open source tools